Quantitative Image-Based Validation Framework for Assessing Global Coronal Magnetic Field Models: Discussion

 \subsection{Utilizing Framework to Improve Error}

-Through a rigorous set of statistical tests, we believe that we were able to numerically characterize the error contributions from these assumed sources.
-We carefully chose four sets of populations from the data in which to measure this potential error, those being the \acrfull{ne central}, \acrfull{ne los}, \acrfull{forward pB}, and the white light \acrfull{cor-1 pB}.
+Through a rigorous set of statistical tests, we believe that we were able to quantitatively characterize error contributions from these assumed sources.
+Four data populations were chosen to measure this potential error: \acrshort{ne central}, \acrshort{ne los}, \acrshort{forward pB}, and the observed white-light \acrshort{cor-1 pB}.
+By comparing the \acrfull{mean angular difference} between each population, we can isolate these assumed sources of error.
+These can be broken down as followed: the geometric projection of the 3-D \acrlong{ne} volume onto the \acrshort{pos} (\acrshort{ne central} vs \acrshort{ne los}), the artificial scattering and other methods used in \acrshort{forward} (\acrshort{ne los} vs \acrshort{forward pB}\textcolor{black}{)}, and all other error contributions associated from the comparison of the modeled \acrshort{pos B} to the segmented features from the observed \acrlong{pB} (\acrshort{forward pB} vs \acrshort{cor-1 pB}).
+Tables \ref{tab:_hsd_cor1_results_by_date} and \ref{tab:combined_hsd_cor1} summarize these results by date of observation and in aggregate, respectively.